 “I paint figures that make beautiful my own vulnerabilities.
 I sing about what makes me blush.
 This is me connecting in the way I know how.
 For these parts we tend to hide, they too have a desire to be known.
 They have a desire to be assured."

-Creating art has always been my way of back to self.
-It is confrontation through mediums – that act of forcing out how I feel, what I do not want to feel anymore, and how I miss feeling a particular way.
-It allows me to acknowledge that I am me – hopeful, kind, vibrant, and introverted – but I fear no one is created out of absolutes.
-For I contain an additional internal monologue that can be distant, bound to apathy, and yet irrefutably still very much my own.
-I call her Lucy and I do not believe she is the embodiment of my Bipolar I disorder but merely the part of me that is still vulnerable and needs to feel loved.
+Creating art has always been my way of returning back to self.
+It is confrontation through mediums – that act of forcing out how I feel, confronting what I do not want to feel anymore, and the nostalgia of a particular feeling.
+It allows me to acknowledge that I am me – hopeful, kind, and vibrant – but no one is absolute in only their positive characteristics.
+Additionally, I contain an internal monologue that can be distant, bound to apathy, and yet irrefutably still very much my own.
+My paints and sound materialize this internal conflict.
+My art isn’t the embodiment of Bipolar I disorder, it is the collision of our strengths we present to the world and our supposed weaknesses that we tend to neglect - of which still too very much need to be loved.

 My art does not depict good or bad emotions to have – but simply expresses that they are and attempts to validate those complications.
-I want to implore those who view my work to emphasize not only with me, but with yourself for feeling something we can’t always quite understand.
-My philosophy is to not simplify the lived experience – whether or not mental illness occupies any part of that – and to express our feelings and passions in earnest so that we may work through the chaos and perhaps even find some beauty within it.
+I want to implore those who view my work to empathize not only with me, but with themselves for feeling something we can’t always quite understand.
+My philosophy is to not simplify the lived experience – whether mental illness occupies any part of that – but to express our feelings and passions in earnest so that we may work through our own chaos and perhaps find some beauty in it.